glatard/neblina-python/README.md

 ## How-to
 ### Execute Euler Angle streaming example using Bluetooth Low Energy (Linux-only):
 ```
-python3 examples/streamEulerAngle.py -a <BLE Device's MAC ADDRESS>
+python3 examples/streamEulerAngle.py -a <BLE Device's MAC Address>
 ```

-You can stop the streaming at any time by hitting Ctrl+C, otherwise it will stream forever.
+You can stop the streaming at any time by hitting Ctrl+C, otherwise it will continue streaming.

 ### Execute the interaction shell:
 ```